Pneumatic conveying systems

 In lean phase pneumatic conveying, the material to be transported is suspended in the airstream and the ratio of material to air is low, meaning that the material is conveyed in a dilute phase.
 Lean phase pneumatic conveying systems can be further categorized into two main types based on their operating principle: pressure conveying and vacuum conveying.

-Pressure Conveying
+Pressure conveying

 In pressure conveying systems, the material is moved through the conveying line by air or gas pressure supplied by a blower or compressor.
 The material is fed into the inlet point with a rotary valve that dose the product into the air flow ensuring a correct and constant product/air ratio.
 Once in the flow is carried along the conveying line to the destination, where it is separated from the air stream.

-Vacuum Conveying
+Vacuum conveying

 Vacuum conveying systems, on the other hand, use a vacuum to draw materials through the conveying line.
 The vacuum is created by a vacuum pump or blower at the destination point.
 Material is sucked into the system from feed points and transported to the destination, where it is separated from the air stream.